2021 Western North America heat wave: United States

-In the United States, the death toll was lower but still in the hundreds: at least 116 deaths with confirmed heat-related causes in Oregon (72 in Multnomah County), at least 112 in Washington and one in Idaho.
-The New York Times analysis suggested that almost 450 excess deaths in Washington and 160 deaths in Oregon occurred during the heat wave, though it has not been demonstrated how many were related to the heat.
-For comparison, however, Oregon had only 12 heat-related deaths 2017–2019.
-Most of the deaths occurred among the elderly.
+In the United States, the death toll was lower but still in the hundreds: at least 116 deaths with confirmed heat-related causes in Oregon, at least 112 in Washington and one in Idaho.
+The New York Times analysis suggested that almost 450 excess deaths in Washington and 160 deaths in Oregon occurred during the heat wave.

 On July 13, 2021, Multnomah County, Oregon published an analysis which found that a majority of deaths occurred in households which had no air conditioning or had only fans.

-A surge in 9-1-1 calls and emergency department visits related to the heat saw 1,100 people were hospitalized in Oregon and Washington; and almost 2,800 heat-related emergency department visits were made on July 25–30.
-The Washington Department of Health estimated that over 2,000 such visits occurred statewide, not including visits to Veteran Administration or the military hospitals.
+The heat wave caused a surge in 9-1-1 calls and emergency department visits, with later analysis finding almost 2,800 heat-related emergency department visits made on July 25–30.
 In Portland, the number of calls and the response times doubled, setting a record for the area.
-On the other hand, in Oregon, while the number of heat-related visits skyrocketed, the total number of emergency visits stayed in the expected range.
-Non-emergency municipal services were also strained—on June 26, the non-emergency health information service (2-1-1) did not respond to 750 heat-related calls due to lack of working staff.
+Non-emergency municipal services were also strained—on June 26, the non-emergency health information service (2-1-1) could not respond to 750 heat-related calls due to lack of working staff.

 Some deaths also occurred among those seeking cooling in the Pacific Northwest's rivers.
 Two swimmers in Salem, who were trying to escape the heat, went missing in the Willamette River, another did so in Portland, while in Washington, three people drowned.
-With 30 deaths in King County, it was the deadliest weather event in the county.
-In fact, with 112 deaths, this became the deadliest weather event in Washington State history.
-The total damage in Washington State was between $500 million and $1 billion.